Applying for a market trader's licence

 at your municipality, province, or water authority

-Do you want to trade from a stall or a van, on or along a (public)?
+Do you want to trade from a stall or a van, on or along a public road?
 You need a market trader's licence (standplaatsvergunning).
-You apply for a market trader’s licence to the municipality where you want to set up your stall.
+You can apply for a market trader’s licence to the municipality where you want to set up your stall.

 Which market trader’s licence do you need?